(Replaced Land Sales Tax with effect from 1 May, 2011)

 |ADDITIONAL INFORMATION THAT MAY BE REQUIRED|

-Refer to the Capital Gains Tax Practise Statement no.34 for more information
+Refer to the Capital Gains Tax Practice Statement No.34/2016 for more information

 The application and Capital Gains Tax return is to be lodged with the assessing officers located at the Customer Service Centre in Suva.
 Capital Gains Tax returns can also be lodged in other FRCA offices but these will then be sent to Suva for processing.